mrozycki/rustmas/webapi/DEPLOYMENT.md

 point to the right place (the example file assumes the repository is located at `/home/pi/rustmas`) and lights URL.

-Create a `Rustmas.toml` file in the working directory specified in the service configuration file.
+Create a `Rustmas.yaml` file in the working directory specified in the service configuration file.
-You can copy the [`Rustmas.example.toml`](../Rustmas.example.toml) file and adjust it as needed.
+You can copy the [`Rustmas.example.yaml`](../Rustmas.example.yaml) file and adjust it as needed.

 ```
-cp Rustmas.example.toml Rustmas.toml
+cp Rustmas.example.yaml Rustmas.yaml
 ```

+> [!NOTE]
+> In previous versions of Rustmas we suggested providing the configuration in a TOML file, rather than a YAML file.
+These should still work, but the use-case is no longer actively supported.

 Before running the service, you will need to build the WebAPI: